RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-variable.png)

-	If you'd rather not see the variable on your stage, you can click the tick next to the variable name in the 'Scripts' tab to hide it.
+	If you'd rather not see the variables on your stage, you can click the tick next to the variable names in the 'Scripts' tab to hide them.

 ## Save your project { .save }